karina-yuk/Jate-PWA/README.md

 ## Installation

 Installation is not required.
-The application can be accessed at the following link:[JATE-PWA](https://whispering-sierra-93502-a7f21e01e20a.herokuapp.com)
+The application can be accessed at the following link: [JATE-PWA](https://whispering-sierra-93502-a7f21e01e20a.herokuapp.com)

 ## Usage